not-an-aardvark/switch-album-import/README.md

 # switch-album-import

 This is a tool for importing screenshots and videos from the Nintendo Switch album.
 It's a command-line client for the "Send to Smartphone" feature introduced in Switch firmware version 11.0.0 (released 2020-11-30).
-The idea is that a command-line script might be convenient than the recommended UX, which involves scanning two separate QR codes and manually downloading images using a smartphone browser.
+The idea is that a command-line script might be more convenient than the recommended UX, which involves scanning two separate QR codes and manually downloading images using a smartphone browser.

 Currently, only macOS is supported.
 Since the Switch's export protocol requires connecting to a local wifi hotspot, tools that connect automatically by modifying your wifi settings will inherently be a bit OS-specific.